-From finding new ways to coax stem cells into blood vessels, to repairing damaged hearts, to showing how exposure to a common chemical in plastics increases the risk for prostate cancer, discoveries made at UIC lead to a better understanding of the world and contribute to advances in the diagnosis and treatment of disease.
+From finding new ways to treat Type 1 diabetes, to predicting which antidepressants work best for which people to identifying how alcohol affects gene expression and influences fetal development, discoveries made at UIC lead to a better understanding of the world and contribute to advances in the diagnosis and treatment of disease.

 Teaching and research are a potent blend — one informs the other.
 Science is a process for learning about the world, not a list of facts to memorize.
 Researchers bring a deep understanding of the scientific enterprise and a sense of the wonder of discovery to the classroom.